jacksund/simmate/docs/parameters.md

 --------------------------

 ## nsteadystate
-The number of individual workflows to have scheduled at once.
-This therefore sets the queue size of an evolutionary search.
-Note, the number of workflows ran in parallel is determined by the number of `Workers` started (i.e. starting 3 workers will run 3 workflows in parallel, even if 100 workflows are in the queue).
-The steady-state does, however, set the **maximum** number of parallel runs because the queue size will never exceed the `nsteadystate` value.
-This parameter is closely tied with `steadystate_sources`, so be sure to read about that parameter as well.
+This parameter sets the number of individual workflows to be scheduled at once, effectively setting the queue size of an evolutionary search.
+The number of workflows run in parallel is determined by the number of `Workers` started.
+However, the `nsteadystate` value sets the **maximum** number of parallel runs as the queue size will never exceed this value.
+This parameter is closely tied with `steadystate_sources`.

 === "yaml"
     ``` yaml